tryolabs/norfair-ros-dev/README.md

-# Dev repo to create a Norfair ROS node
+# Full environment to run the Norfair ROS node

 This repo is a dev environment for the development of the Norfair ROS node.
-It has 3 ROS packages: darknet_ros, norfair-ros, and publisher
+It has 3 ROS packages: `darknet_ros`, `norfair-ros`, and `publisher`.

+In the [`norfair-ros`](https://github.com/tryolabs/norfair-ros) repository you can find a piece of more detailed information about the node.

+# Basic information

 `publisher`: Iterate over a video and publish it into the `camera/rgb/image_raw` topic, the `darknet_ros` node is subscribed to this topic.